19th May 2021

 Challenges are very mixed.
 Some clients understand security while others need more guidance.

-Clients may have an internal IT or security professional who has an interest in cyber security and resources from the company to make headway in understanding their IT security challenges.
+Clients may have an internal IT or security professional who has an interest in the topic, and resources from the company to make headway in understanding their challenges.

 “I often talk to clients about their principle security concerns, which is my fancy word for objectives.”